simpleidserver/specification-1/specification.md

 Structured approach to improving the processes organizations use to get work done, serve their customers and generate business value.
 There are different modeling languages which can be used to model a business process for examples :

-* Business Process Modeling Notation (BPMN) : Complete and graphical notation for documenting well-defined business processes.
+* **Business Process Modeling Notation (BPMN)** : Complete and graphical notation for documenting well-defined business processes.
-* ServerlessWorkflow: Vendor-neutral and delcaratif workflow language, targeting serverless computing technology domain.
+* **ServerlessWorkflow**: Vendor-neutral and delcaratif workflow language, targeting serverless computing technology domain.

 Both notations support the concept of `Human Task`.